NoorMajdoub/BYOL-SimCLR-for-Flow-Embeddings-for-Botnet-Detection/README.md

 # BYOL/SimCLR for flow embedding

 My project explores **self-supervised learning** techniques for image representations using BYOL, SimCLR, and a hybrid approach combining both.
-We evaluate the learned embeddings on a downstream classification task.
+Evaluation of the learned embeddings is done on a downstream classification task.

 ## Implemented Methods